Theethat-Thamwasin/HeadYangDer/Docs/Guide & Examples.md

 ---

-## ✅ Summary
+## ✅ That's it Simple and Look Clean (maybe TT)

-- Install via Burp’s Extender menu
-- Send requests from Proxy/Request tab to HeadYangDer
-- Analyze, edit, and highlight header findings
-- Adjust view with zoom and reset
+HeadYangDer steps up and makes it simple to check missing or weak HTTP security headers during penetration testing.
 - Export results for reporting

-HeadYangDer makes it simple to check missing or weak HTTP security headers during penetration testing.
-- Export results for reporting

-HeadYangDer makes it simple to check missing or weak HTTP security headers during penetration testing.